An Optimal Control Framework for Online Job Scheduling with General Cost Functions: A Competitive Online Algorithm for the GFCU Problem

-The HGFC problem on a single machine can be naturally extended to multiple unrelated machines.
+The GFCS problem can be naturally extended to multiple unrelated machines.
 Here we assume that there are $m\ge 2$ unrelated machines and that jobs are released online over time.
 Upon arrival of a job, a feasible online schedule must dispatch that job to one machine, and a machine can work preemptively on at most one unfinished job that is assigned to it.
 We only allow nonmigratory schedules in which a job cannot migrate from one machine to another once it has been dispatched.
 We assume that job $j$ has a processing requirement $v_{ij}$ if it is dispatched to machine $i$ with an associated cost function $\hat{g}_{ij}(t)$.
 Moreover, we assume that the specifications of job $j$ are revealed to the system only upon $j$'s arrival at time $r_j$.
 Given a feasible online schedule, we let $J_i$ be the set of jobs that are dispatched to machine $i$, and $C_j$ be the completion time of job $j$ under that schedule.
-Therefore, our goal is to find a feasible online schedule that dispatches the jobs to the machines and processes them preemptively on their assigned machines so as to minimize the integral completion cost $\sum_{i}\sum_{j\in J_i}\hat{g}_{ij}(C_j)$.
-As before, we consider the fractional version of that objective cost, where only the remaining portion $\frac{v_{ij}(t)}{v_{ij}}$ of a job $j$ that is dispatched to a machine $i$ contributes $\hat{g}'_{ij}(t)$ amount to the delay cost.
-Therefore, if we use $g_{ij}(t):=\frac{\hat{g}_{ij}(t)}{v_{ij}}$ to denote the scaled cost functions, the fractional objective cost of a feasible schedule is given by
+Therefore, our goal is to find a feasible online schedule that dispatches the jobs to the machines and processes them preemptively on their assigned machines so as to minimize the generalized integral completion time on unrelated machines (GICU) given by $\sum_{i}\sum_{j\in J_i}\hat{g}_{ij}(C_j)$.
+As before, and using Lemma \ref{lemm-s-c} adapted for multiple machines, we only consider the fractional version of that objective cost, where the remaining portion $\frac{v_{ij}(t)}{v_{ij}}$ of a job $j$ that is dispatched to a machine $i$ contributes $\hat{g}'_{ij}(t)$ amount to the delay cost.
+Therefore, if we use $g_{ij}(t):=\frac{\hat{g}_{ij}(t)}{v_{ij}}$ to denote the scaled cost functions, the objective cost of a feasible schedule for the generalized fractional completion time on unrelated machines (GFCU) is given by

 where $x_{ij}(t)=-\frac{d}{dt}v_{ij}(t)$ is the rate at which job $j\in J_i$ is processed by the schedule, and the first equality holds by integration by parts and the assumption $g_{ij}(r_j)=0, \forall i,j$.
-The following lemma provides a lower bound for the objective cost of HGFC on unrelated machines \eqref{eq:unrelated-fractional-cost}; it will be used as an offline benchmark when we devise an online competitive schedule.
+The following lemma provides a lower bound for the objective cost of the GFCU problem, which is obtained by relaxing the requirement that a job must be processed on only one machine.
+We will use this LP relaxation as an offline benchmark when we devise a competitive online schedule.
+The derivation of such LP resembles that in \cite{anand2012resource}, which is derived here for generalized cost functions.

 \begin{lemma} The cost of the following LP is at most twice the cost of HGFC on unrelated machines: